crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/contact_team.md

 ---

-If you want to contact us using non-public media, you can contact us on `support` AT `crowdsec` DOT `net` with the following gpg-key :
+If you want to contact us through an encrypted channel: `support` at `crowdsec` dot `net` with the following GPG key.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----